 Garmin Connect collects so much data that it can be hard to find the exact session you're looking for.
 Just head to the Calendar tab to see collected data for the day.
 Connect splits up steps, sleep and heart rate data (if you have a compatible device), as well as runs, cycles and golf.
 You can tap a day and then the type of data you want to review.

 Review your runs

 For runners who want to explore their data in the app, it can be a little tough to find what you need.
 Any individual run is best found via the calendar (explained above).
 But if you want to get more of an overview about your performance, look for that drop-down menu in the top left corner, select Activity Stats and select Running.

 From there you'll be able to see your latest running activities, with those three rings displaying distance, calories and time.
 There are additional tabs to view extra details about pace, speed and timing.
 More advanced Garmins will also be able to display aspects like Training Effect, Running Dynamics and even temperature.
 If numbers don't do it for you, there are plenty of nice graphs breaking down your data there as well.

 Another great place to find running stats is in your profile, which is hidden.
 Head to Settings > Profile & Privacy and scroll to the bottom to see your actvity class designated by Garmin and, more interestingly, your average VO2 max score, which any of the latest Forerunners will provide.

 Edit the data

-Garmin makes your runs a bit boring, calling them things like Woodside Ward Run, which means nothing to anyone.
-You can edit any activity, however, by heading to the item in the Calendar, tapping the three dots in the top right and choosing Edit Activity.
+Garmin makes your runs sound a bit boring, calling them things like Woodside Ward Run, which means nothing to anyone.
+You can edit any activity, however, by heading to the item in the Calendar, tapping the three dots at the top right and choosing Edit Activity.
 From here you can name the activity, add notes and even change the type of exercise, if it's been mislabelled.